pythononwheels/icanhastypecheck/README.md

 The decorator typesafe will first check if it is running in a 3.x or 2.x environment and react accordingly.

+### Installation and Example:

+Just download the zip or tarball.
+Unpack it and run

+    pyhton i_is_example.py

 ####Alternative Syntax and thoughts: